 The Group's liquidity is primarily driven by cash flows from operating activities and cash reserves.
 The Group knows of no demands, commitments, events, or uncertainties that are reasonably likely to result in a material increase or decrease in liquidity.
 The Group is current on all of its accounts.
-The Group has some bank debt through Seer Technologies Inc. and Storm Technologies Inc. which are short term in nature.
+The Group has some bank debt through the Parent Company and Seer Technologies Inc. which are short term in nature.
 The Group is not in breach or default on any loan or other form of indebtedness.